Keats/vincentprouillet/content/blog/2015-10-01_trying-rust-for-web-services.md

 For the postgres side, there is a crate (the term for a package in Rust) called [postgres](https://github.com/sfackler/rust-postgres).
 I'm also using a pool manager called [r2d2](https://github.com/sfackler/r2d2) because I didn't know about [Arc](https://doc.rust-lang.org/std/sync/struct.Arc.html) and couldn't pass the connection itself as it wasn't thread safe.

-The Makefile for Postgres was taken from another Iron + Postgres project I have found on Github: [rustwebapp](https://github.com/superlogical/rustwebapp).
+The Makefile for Postgres was taken from another Iron + Postgres project I have found on Github: rustwebapp (link now dead).

 Keep in mind I'm a newbie in Rust so there are probably lots of things I'm doing wrong in there, feel free to point them out!